bsdpot/potluck/openldap/README.md

 If set, IMPORTCUSTOM enables the import of copied-in files `/root/config.ldif` and `/root/data.ldif` as a repeat in the cook script.
 Also available via shell scripts.

+The optional LAMPASS parameter is the configuration password for `ldap-account-manager`.
+If not set it defaults to `lam`, as set by the software.

+The optional SERVERID parameter is an integer from `0 to 4095`, or `0` for first server, and `1` for second server, and only applies if running a multi-master cluster.

 The optional REMOTEIP parameter is the IP address of a second `openldap` pot server if running a multi-master cluster.
 If set, a cluster setup will be initiated.

-The optional SERVERID parameter is one of `001` or `002` for first or second server if running a multi-master cluster.
+The optional REMOTESERVERID parameter is an integer from `0 to 4095` for the second instance, and must be different to SERVERID.

 The optional DEFAULTGROUPS parameter will enable a default group arrangement with People and mail, if set to any value.
 This will not work if IMPORTCUSTOM is enabled.